-A crucial element of the attainment demonstration for the Philadelphia area is the adoption and implementation of $NO_X$ controls consistent with the modeling demonstration.
-Delaware modeled $NO_X$ controls consistent with the $NO_X$ SIP call, therefore, as discussed in section I.C.1., Delaware must adopt $NO_X$ SIP call level controls within the modeling domain in order to have an approvable attainment demonstration.
+The State of Maryland relied on the NO_x SIP Call reductions in the Philadelphia area attainment demonstration plan.
+Therefore, a crucial element of the attainment demonstration for the Philadelphia area is the adoption and implementation of NO_X controls consistent with the modeling demonstration.
+As discussed in Section I.C.1. above, Maryland must adopt NO_X SIP Call level controls within the modeling domain in order to have an approvable attainment demonstration.
+Maryland must submit to EPA adopted control measures consistent with the NO_x reductions assumed in the attainment demonstration before EPA may approve the attainment demonstration SIP.